 - Add juices to common everyday recipes like muffins, pancakes and soups to add more nutrients to your meals.

-The difference between a blender and a juicer
+The difference between juicers and blenders

 While blenders and juicers can both create delicious, healthy concoctions, there are some big differences.
 Blenders reduce foods to a fibrous liquid that includes the skins and pulp of fruits and vegetables while juicers eliminate as much of the skin and pulp as possible and thus remove fiber.
 You often need to add a bit more liquid, like water or milk, when blending as the food gets pretty dense when blended.
 To be healthy it’s best not to add sugars.